The Fog: Post-production

 After viewing a rough cut of the film, Carpenter was dissatisfied with the results.
 Recalling the experience, Carpenter commented: "It was terrible.
 I had a movie that didn't work, and I knew it in my heart".

-Carpenter subsequently added the prologue with Mr. Machen (John Houseman) telling ghost stories to fascinated children by a campfire (Houseman played a similar role in the opening of the 1981 film Ghost Story), which was filmed on a soundstage.
+Carpenter subsequently added the prologue with Mr. Machen (John Houseman) telling ghost stories to fascinated children by a campfire.
+The scene was filmed on a soundstage rather than on location.
+Houseman played a similar role in the opening of the 1981 film Ghost Story.
 Carpenter added several other new scenes and re-shot others in order to make the film more comprehensible, more frightening and gorier.
 Among the additions were the sequence in which Curtis's character is approached by a walking-dead corpse in the morgue, as well as the finale in which Barbeau's character ascends to the roof of the lighthouse to escape the mariner ghosts.

 Carpenter and Debra Hill said the necessity of a re-shoot became especially clear to them after they realized that The Fog would have to compete with horror films that had higher gore content.
 Approximately one-third of the finished film is the additional footage completed during reshoots.
 The reshoots increased the film's budget from $900,000 to $1.1 million.